ELY3M/elys-switch-guide.github.io/docs/extras/updating.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fhQiabtZq3I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Automated method: atmosphere-updater

-It is also possible to update Atmosphere and Hekate through a homebrew utility called `atmosphere-updater`.
-This utility should be installed if you followed our guide.

-If you did not install this utility, you can download it from <a href="https://github.com/ELY3M/atmosphere-updater---modded-by-ELY-M/releases" target="_blank">here.</a>

-Updating your Atmosphere and Hekate installation using atmosphere-updater:

-1. Open the Homebrew menu
-2. Open `Atmosphere-Updater`.
-3. Select `Update Atmosphere (ignoring .ini files)`.
-4. Press `A` when prompted.
-5. Wait for it to complete.
-6. Select `Reboot (reboot to payload)`.
-7. Press `A`.

 ## Updating Atmosphere fusee-primary.bin payload

 It is important that you update the fusee-primary.bin payload.